 The park have already received planning permission to build a Smokehouse in the Mutiny Bay Courtyard.
 The restaurant was originally due to open in 2018 alongside Wicker Man but was later shelved.

-The permission to build this restaurant expires in 2020, so could the new season see the planned restaurant arrive after a positive couple of years for the park?
+The permission to build this restaurant expires in September 2020, so could we see work on the planned restaurant begin before the end of the season?

 What Sites are Available?

 There are several sites around the park that are currently available for redevelopment.
 Here we take a look at some of the sites where we can expect to see new attractions built in the coming years.